zoltan-nz/mongodb-excercise/assignment-4/assignment-4.md

 }
 ```

 Now, we can see again in the error message, no master left in `rs0`.
-It also means, that if read from slave not allowed, than our replica set follows `Strict Consistency`.
-(If clients are allowed to read from secondaries, the replica set provides an eventual consistency.)
+It also means, that if read from slave not allowed, than our replica set is try to be `Strictly Consistent`.
+(If clients are allowed to read from secondaries, the replica set provides an `Eventual Consistency`.
+We can turn on this feature using `rs.slaveOk()` method.
+Ref: https://docs.mongodb.com/v2.6/reference/method/rs.slaveOk/)

 **f) (6 marks) Briefly describe what you have learned by doing subquestions b), c), d), and e) of question 7.**

-*Please read my comments in b), c), d) and e) above*
+*Please read my comments in b), c), d) and e) above.*

 Summary:

 * We started our experiment with 2 replica sets.
-We had one master (`270201`) and two slaves (`27021`, `27022`) in our first replica set (`rs0`).
+We had one master (`27020`) and two slaves (`27021`, `27022`) in our first replica set (`rs0`).
 * When we connected to our master server (in task `b`), it was able to read and write data.
 (Master server accepts all write request from clients, updates its data set and records update operations in its operation log.)
 * When we connected to our slave server (in task `c`), it was not able to read or write any data, because a slave server can receive operations from the primary oplog only and apply them on their data sets.
 * When we stopped our master server an "election" happened and we had a new master in our `rs0` replica set.
 (Please read my comments in question `d` and `c`.)
 * Because we had a new master server, we were able to read and write data, when we connected to this new master.
-* Our replica set is `Strictly Consistent` because after no master left, we were not able to read or write any data in that replica set.
+* Our replica set try to be `Strictly Consistent` because after no master left, we were not able to read or write any data in that replica set.
+In this case our data set still can be `Eventually Consistent`, but we have to setup it with `rs.slaveOk()`.
 (More details in question `e`.)